Measuring marketing performance

 Attribution models

-There are three attribution models available for you to use with marketing activity data to better understand your customers journey:
+There are five attribution models available for you to use with marketing activity data to better understand the customer journey.

-These attribution models can be used to get more information about the channels that customers interact with first, the channels that are leading to conversion, and the channels that contributed to the conversion process so that you can discover when and where across the customer journey customers are converting.
-Consider using more than one attribution model to analyze your data, so that you can view the customer journey from more aspects.
+Consider using multiple attribution models to analyze your data, so that you can view the customer journey from more aspects.
 This helps you to reduce bias in your interpretation of the data and come to more complete conclusions than you might when using only one attribution model.

 The following reports can display data based on these attribution models: